 '''

-Phone (Phone (H hm) (W wk)) =
+1Phone (Phone (H hm) (W wk)) =

 Phone (H (lower hm)) (W (lower wk))

 '''

-The key observation is that this keyword does not introduce a new value; instead it introduces a new type.
+introduce a new value; instead it introduces a new type.
 This gives us two very useful properties:

 - No runtime cost is associated with the new type, since it does not actually produce new values.
-In other words, newtypes are absolutely free! - mon types such as Int or String are used in restricted ways, specified by the programmer.
+In other words, newtypes are absolutely free! - The type-checker is able to enforce that common types such as Int or String are used in restricted ways, specified by the programmer.